chaos-polymtl/lethe/doc/source/parameters/cfd/linear_solver_control.rst

 LSMG and GCMG preconditioners
 ------------------------------

 Different parameters for the main components of the two geometric multigrid algorithms can be specified.
 The parameters can be general or can belong to either the smoother, the coarse-grid solver or the coarse-grid solver preconditioner.
+For the latter, one can choose between ``amg`` or ``ilu``.

 .. code-block:: text